khulnasoft-lab/gopkg/README.md

 ## gopkg name

-When you're scripting with Glide there are occasions where you need to know the name of the package you're working on. `gopkg name` returns the name of the package listed in the `gopkg.yaml` file.
+When you're scripting with Gopkg there are occasions where you need to know the name of the package you're working on. `gopkg name` returns the name of the package listed in the `gopkg.yaml` file.

 ### gopkg tree

-Glide includes a few commands that inspect code and give you details about what is imported. `gopkg tree` is one such command.
+Gopkg includes a few commands that inspect code and give you details about what is imported. `gopkg tree` is one such command.
 Running it gives data like this: